Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Conclusion and Discussion

-{\bf Limitations and Future Work: } Independent of our method, current implementation integrated with CARLA simulation for learning imposes some limitations.
+Independent of our work, the current implementation integrated with CARLA simulation for learning imposes some limitations.
 For example, the shortage of difficult traffic scenarios on available driving benchmarks within CARLA limits more evaluation of our approach with FLOW on vehicle control; similarly with limited traffic tasks on the current driving benchmarks.
-Furthermore, current driving benchmarks do not consider societal goals, such as the overall traffic flow and fuel consumption, thus may downplay the potential positive impact of our methods.
-More driving benchmarks that consider the systematic benefits of the entire road network system would allow for a more comprehensive evaluation of different alternatives in both collective and individualistic sense.
+Furthermore, current driving benchmarks do not consider societal goals, such as the overall traffic flow and fuel consumption, and thus may downplay the potential positive impact of our method.
+More driving benchmarks that consider the global objectives of the entire road network system would allow for a more comprehensive evaluation of learned policies for AVs.